-- The 3 aid workers have been held since May 28 will soon reunite with their families
+- Three aid workers held hostage since May 28 will soon reunite with their families

 "With all the French, he rejoices at their release and shares the joy with their families," the statement said.